-This Netflix Search Code Hack Will Change The Way You Browse The Streaming Service For Good
+This Incredibly Useful Search Hack Will Change The Way You Browse Netflix For Good

 Wish your Netflix library came with its own personalized content curator?
 (Don't we all?)
 It's no secret that the streaming platform is chock-full of viewing options, and this Netflix search hack could change the way you browse them.
 Maybe even for good.
 So, next time you're in the market for a "visually-striking movie for ages 5 to 7" or a "critically-acclaimed cerebral French-language drama" but don't know where to start, consider submitting your requests to Netflix's master list of sub-genres, now publicly accessible via the site Ogre's Crypt.